-Time's Bill Saporito says that the takeover of ABN Amro (ABN) by the RBS- (RBS) led consortium was the 4th best business deal of 2007.
+Time's Bill Saporito says that the takeover of ABN Amro (ABN) by the RBS- (NYSE:RBS) led consortium was the 4th best business deal of 2007.
 What?
 RBS overpaid massively: the consortium decided to pay mainly in cash, but by the time the deal closed, the credit crunch had devastated the value of financial stocks, including those in the consortium.
-Saporito tries to defend the $101 billion price tag by saying that "for that kind of coin, RBS gets more swagger in the U.S." – Has he forgotten that LaSalle, the U.S. asset RBS desperately wanted, ended up going in the end to Bank of America (BAC)?
+Saporito tries to defend the $101 billion price tag by saying that "for that kind of coin, RBS gets more swagger in the U.S." – Has he forgotten that LaSalle, the U.S. asset RBS desperately wanted, ended up going in the end to Bank of America (NYSE:BAC)?

-To compound things, Saporito anoints the ADIA investment in Citigroup (C) as the 8th worst business deal of 2007.
+To compound things, Saporito anoints the ADIA investment in Citigroup (NYSE:C) as the 8th worst business deal of 2007.
 Forgetting the difference between debt and equity, he complains that "Citi is paying out a stiff 11% coupon to the Middle Eastern investment fund".
 Chap should read more blogs, I think.